Matthew-Beare/Wake-on-LAN-Button/README.md

 ![Inside the enclosure](docs/wiring.jpg)

 ### Button mounted

+The button is mounted on a cable raceway that’s part of her monitor arm.
-Slightly off-center to allow for everything she velcros to her monitor arm (remotes, etc.).
+It’s mounted slightly off-center to leave room for everything she velcros to the arm (remotes, etc.).
 Her computer is her mission control.

 The button’s cable is sleeved because I couldn’t sleep at night if the wiring didn’t look decent.
 I just used what I had on hand from my PC’s wiring loom, which happened to be color coded, so don’t judge the sleeve color.